samueldanso/samueldanso/README.md

    Hello, I'm <a href="https://github.com/samueldanso">Samuel<a><img src="https://github.com/Kathryn-Jie/Kathryn-Jie/blob/main/wave.gif" width="60px"/>
 </h1>

-## full-stack web3 developer | smart contract developer

-### 👋 About me
+## 👋 About me

-  - 👨 I'm a full-stack Web3 developer.
+  - 👨 I'm a full-stack web3 developer.

   - 👨‍💻 I'm currently learning Solidity, Smart Contracts and everything about the Blockchain.

-  - Passionately building cool products in Crypto/Web3.
+  - ⚡️ Passionately building cool products in Crypto/Web3.

   - 🤝 Actively looking for work and open to collaborating on projects.